 (b) Entry In Code. - When the Commission returns a rule to which it has objected to the agency that adopted the rule, the Commission must notify the Codifier of Rules of its action and of the basis of the Commission's objection.
-An agency whose rule is returned may file the rule with the Codifier of Rules if the Commission objected to the rule because it found the rule is not clear and unambiguous or is not reasonably necessary.
-An agency whose rule is returned may not file the rule with the Codifier of Rules if the Commission objected to the rule because it found the rule is not within the statutory authority of the agency, unless the agency obtains either a court order directing the entry or a declaratory judgment determining that the rule is within the authority delegated to the agency by the General Assembly.
-When the Codifier of Rules enters in the North Carolina Administrative Code a rule to which the Commission objected because the rule is not clear and unambiguous or is not reasonably necessary, the entry must reflect the Commission's objection.
+An agency whose rule is returned may file the rule with the Codifier of Rules.
+When the Codifier of Rules enters in the North Carolina Administrative Code a rule to which the Commission objected, the entry must reflect the Commission's objection and must state the standard on which the Commission based its objection.